Quantitative Research Consultancy in terms of:

 • Facial coding: Are people frustrated?

-This is a very good and fast method to check your product:
+This is a very fast and effective method to test your product:

 In-store Insights: